-The Happy Addons widgets are acting exactly like any other official Elementor widget and containing three tabs: content, style, and advanced.
+The Happy Addons widgets act precisely like any official Elementor widget and contain three tabs: content, style, and advanced.

-The reason I chose the Happy Addons for Elementor plugin is because of the various timeline options you can choose from.
+I chose this specific plugin because of the various timeline options.

-Expand the Presets option under the Content tab and there you’ll have thirteen different timelines options to choose from.
+Expand the presets option under the content tab and browse between the different timelines options.

 Under the Timeline option, you can add more events to the section.

-After building the timeline events, click on each of the events in order to change its icon, date, image, and description.
+After building the timeline events, click on each event to change its icon, date, image, and description.

-Then, expand the Settings tab to enable or disable various parts of the structure.
+Then, expand the Settings tab to enable or disable various structure parts.

-Under the Settings option, you can show or hide the dates, the spine arrows, and even align the boxes in different ways.
+Under the settings option, you can show or hide the dates in the spine arrows and even align the boxes in different ways.

-Another cool option of the Settings tab is the Show Scroll Tree.
-By enabling this option, the spine color (scroll tree) will be filled dynamically when scrolling down the timeline.
+Another excellent option of the settings tab is the Show Scroll Tree.
+The spine color (scroll tree) will be painted when scrolling down the timeline by enabling this option.

 Inside the Style tab, you can customize any part of the widget like the content box, icon box, title, time & date, and button.

-For example, if we would like to change the content title color, we will expand the Title tab and will choose a different color.
+For example, if we want to change the content title color, we will expand the Title tab and choose a different color.

-When you are done customizing your timeline section, make sure to click Publish and revisit your page to view your new section.
+When finished customizing your timeline section, publish and revisit your page to view your new section.

 As I said above, the Happy Addons for Elementor plugin is only one out of many plugins that will add widgets to Elementor.